Shimon Axel Wahnish

 Shimon Axel Wahnish is an Argentinean Orthodox rabbi and diplomat.
 Since 2024, he has been Argentina's ambassador to Israel.
 For the major role that Wahnish played in fostering Argentinean President Javier Milei's growing affinity and interest in Judaism, Wahnish has been called Milei's rabbi and spiritual advisor, even though Milei is not Jewish.

 Early life

-Wahnish born into a non-religious Moroccan Jewish family.
+Wahnish was born into a non-religious Moroccan Jewish family in Buenos Aires.
 On a trip to Israel when he was 18, he discovered his passion for Judaism and became more religious as a young adult, according to Mishpacha.
 After high school, Wahnish studied in yeshivas in Israel before returning to Argentina and obtaining a degree in education.

 In 2012, Wahnish became the chief rabbi of ACILBA, the official group of Argentina's Moroccan Jewish community.
 Among his responsibilities was to certify Argentine applicants for Spanish and Portuguese citizenship.

 Relationship with Javier Milei

 Through his work with ACILBA, Wahnish first encountered Javier Milei, then a National Deputy and fringe political figure in Argentina.
 Milei hoped to speak to ACILBA to counter the perception that he was antisemitic.
 An initial 15-minute pro forma meeting between Wahnish and Milei on June 28, 2021, turned into 2 hours.
 The two formed a close friendship, and Wahnish joined Milei's inner circle alongside Milei's sister Karina.

 Amidst Milei's political rise, he remained close with Wahnish, attending the rabbi's classes at the Great Temple of Piedras Street and joining Washnish's family for Jewish holidays and Shabbat dinners.
 During his presidential campaign, Milei began infusing Jewish elements into his events, including the blowing of the shofar, and he hinted at a desire to convert to Judaism.
 During Milei's inaugural ceremonies, he held an interfaith service in December 2023 at the Buenos Aires Metropolitan Cathedral to include Wahnish.

 Wahnish accompanied Milei on his first official visit as president, a three-day trip to Israel in February 2024.